mwbowers/mwbowers.github.io/concepts/user-interface/qsys-expo-window-design.md

 ### Retrieving the Background Image

-When a new page that **contains a WINDOW** is about to be rendered, the Expo initialization logic will look in the *Session* storage items, the image that will be set as the [CSS Background image](https://developer.mozilla.org/en-US/docs/Web/CSS/background-image) to be used by the "Main" `DIV`.
+When a new page that **contains a WINDOW** is about to be rendered, the Expo initialization logic will look in the *Session* storage items for the image that will be set as the [CSS Background image](https://developer.mozilla.org/en-US/docs/Web/CSS/background-image) of the "Main" `DIV`.

 > For simplicity, lets assume the image we want is the one stored in item named `ASNA.PrevPage.Background`.
 For more advanced scenarios, where multiple-overlapping WINDOWS are used, a [stack](https://www.techopedia.com/definition/9523/stack) of items is used.